admin-ch/CovidCertificate-Apidoc/README.md

 #### Content signature

 The content transferred to the API is signed with the "SwissGov Regular CA 01" certificate.
+The public key of the "SwissGov Regular CA 01" certificate has not to be added to the API request.

 ### Integration cookbook